-It is the student's responsibility to keep track of their chapel attendance throughout the semester using Moodle.
-Chapel and Service credit will be communicated in writing no later than the Friday of Finals Week for each semester.
+It is the student's responsibility to keep track of their chapel attendance and service hours throughout the semester found in their Student Portal.
 SFG credit is reported on the regular grade reports after each semester.
 Any disputes regarding credit must be submitted in writing using the Campus Ministries General Petition form NO LATER than the last Friday of December (for fall semester credit appeals) and the last Friday of May (for spring semester credit appeals).
 General Petition forms are available in the Womack Student Life Building.